-Dr Gladstone went to secondary school at Western Reserve Academy in Hudson, Ohio where he independently studied fetal surgery and development and graduated with Honors in History and was elected to the Cum Laude Society.
+Dr. Hayes Gladstone went to secondary school at Western Reserve Academy in Hudson, Ohio where he independently studied fetal surgery and development and graduated with Honors in History and was elected to the Cum Laude Society.
 He completed a combined Bachelors and Masters Degree Program at Tufts University and the Fletcher School of Law of Diplomacy and graduated with Summa Cum Laude Honors on both his Degree and Thesis.
 He earned his medical degree from the University of Rochester.
 During Medical School, he received fellowships to study the late effects of the Atomic Bomb in Hiroshima, Japan as well as treating Burn Patients in Haifa, Israel.

 Dr. Gladstone then completed his Surgical Internship at the University of California, San Francisco.
 He completed a Research Fellowship at UCSF investigating the role of Growth Factors in wound healing under the mentorship of Dr’s Robert Jackler, MD and Robert Schindler, MD in the Department of Otolaryngology-Head and Neck Surgery.
-Hen then trained in Otolaryngology-Head and Neck Surgery at the University of Washington as well as Dermatology.
+He then trained in Otolaryngology-Head and Neck Surgery at the University of Washington as well as Dermatology.
 He completed an NIH fellowship at the University of Washington focusing on the use of virtual reality in dermatologic surgery.
 Dr Gladstone then completed a prestigious UCLA affiliated Mohs Surgery, Reconstruction and Cosmetic Surgery Fellowship under the Direction of acclaimed Dermatologic Surgeon, Ronald L. Moy, MD.
 Dr Gladstone was a Clinical Instructor at the UCLA School of Medicine.
 Dr Gladstone is Board Certified in Dermatology.